Vision-Language Memory for Spatial Reasoning: Method

-We introduce \MethodName{}, a vision-language model that takes as input a monocular video $\mathcal{V}=\{{I}_t\}_{t=1}^{N}$ and a language instruction $Q$, and generates answers by using a persistent memory built from view-consistent 3D-aware representations.
-An overview of our architecture is shown in Figure~\ref{fig:pipeline}.
-Our method is built on two key innovations.
+\textbf{Overview} We introduce \MethodName{}, a vision-language model that takes a monocular video $\mathcal{V}=\{{I}_t\}_{t=1}^{N}$ and a language instruction $Q$ as input, and generates answers by using a memory mechanism built directly upon view-consistent 3D-aware representations.
+An overview of our architecture is shown in Fig.~\ref{fig:pipeline}.
+Our method is built on two technical key innovations.
 First, to address semantic-geometric misalignment, we explicitly align visual, geometry, and view tokens into a view-consistent 3D-aware representation (Sec.~\ref{sec:method-representation}) that maintains spatial consistency under camera motion.
-Second, building on this consistent 3D-aware representation, we introduce a dual-memory module (Sec.~\ref{sec:method-memory}) that equips \MethodName{} with persistent memory for both immediate and long-term context.
-This enables the model to reason about spatial layouts and objects no longer in view, supporting long-horizon spatial reasoning.
+Second, building on this consistent 3D-aware representation, we introduce a dual-memory module (Sec.~\ref{sec:method-memory}) that enables reasoning over both immediate and earlier observations.
+This allows the model to reason about spatial layouts and objects no longer in view, supporting temporally aware and consistent spatial reasoning.
 We implement \MethodName{} on top of LLaVA-Video~\cite{zhang2024llavavideo}.
 The 3D-aware, memory-enhanced representations are concatenated with the instruction embeddings and fed into the language backbone to generate answers.